refinedev/refine/documentation/docs/core/refine-component/index.md

 :::simple Accessing the Resource

-You can use [useResource](/docs/routing/hooks/use-resource) hook to get the current active resource by the route or you can pass the `name` or the `identifier` of a resource to the `useResource` hook to get the resource object.
+You can use [useResourceParams](/docs/routing/hooks/use-resource-params) hook to get the current active resource by the route or you can pass the `name` or the `identifier` of a resource to the `useResourceParams` hook to get the resource object.

 :::